 - Seriously, do I have to spell this out?
 This is kitchen nirvana!

 - Everybody wants one but few can have it.
-You need a large amount of room to accomodate a kitchen island.
+You need a large amount of room to accommodate an island.

 The U shaped kitchen